 urban areas more often than not is the rat, while it also is translated as "mouse" in some areas or countries (Vietnam, etc.).

 Year of the Ox, Year of the Cow or of the Buffalo?

-As explained above, male and female animals are called the same.
+Male and female animals are called the same in Chinese, in general.

-Usually these zodiac names have a different meaning also in view to geographic location.
+Usually these zodiac names have different meanings respective to the geographic location, even in southern China.
 It relates to the animals that the people predominantly use or see, as in the case of the cow or water buffalo used for tilling the fields or pulling carts.
-Most peasants will own one, sometimes maybe two of them.
-The Chinese did not keep bovines for milk, but for work.
-And yes, these may be cows.
+They do or did not usually keep milk cows.
+Most peasants would have owned one, sometimes maybe two of them for working the fields and pulling the cart.
+And yes, these may be cows rather than oxen.
 I have personally seen a cow pulling the plough while a calf was walking beside its working mother...